 When a uniform is required, the following applies:

-- Uniform: The uniform for women and men is a hunter green, v-neck scrub top and black slacks.
+- Uniform: The uniform for women and men is a hunter green, v-neck scrub top with the Decker logo on the left side and black slacks.

 - Additional layered clothing is not to be worn with the uniform.
 A white, black, or green, clean, freshly laundered long-sleeve shirt is acceptable in lieu of a sweater.

 - A white, long-sleeved laboratory coat of three-quarter length to full length is acceptable and should only be worn over street clothes.
 The lab coat is not considered a uniform.